Rich-Hoepfinger/CS4641-Project/README.md

 Precision : 54.7%
 Recall : 53.5%

 Although the accuracy was lower, the incorrect predictions align much stronger with country music.

-By evaluating the two models, it is clear that using the feature reduced set in combination with KNN led to more desirable results.
-It indicates that the country genre shares similarities with each of the other genres.

-Moving forward, collecting more data may be beneficial.
-The model appears to be overfitting, and more data remedy it.
-The amount of features can be reduced even further.
-Investigations will be made into how dimension reduction can be performed on a supervised data set.
-By collecting more data and reducing the number of dimensions, overfitting can possibly be fixed.
+After K-Nearest Neighbors, a decision tree classifier was attempted to gain an attempt at improved accuracy.

+**Decision Tree** :
+Using the data set with reduced features, the following is the model prediction amd metrics.

+<iframe src="model/images/collinearity/dt.png" width="832" height="519"></iframe>

+Accuracy : 45%
+Precision : 44.9%
+Recall : 45.2%

+After attempting to use Decision Trees as an alternative model, the accuracy was noticeable lower than using a neural network whether that be Multi-Layer Perceptron or K-Nearest Neighors.
+The accruacy is lower, which suggests that the model is still overfitting some data.
+Support Vector Machines can help mediate overfitting.

+**Support Vector Machine**:
+Using the data set with reduced features, the following is the model prediction and metrics.

+<iframe src="model/images/collinearity/SVM.png" width="832" height="519"></iframe>

+Accuracy : 59.9%
+Precision : 58.9%
+Recall : 59%

 ## Project Contributors